Measurement of the charm mixing parameter $y_{CP} - y_{CP}^{K\pi}$ using two-body $D^0$ meson decays: Systematic uncertainties

-A systematic uncertainty related to the kinematic weighting procedure is assigned by using alternative input variables and particles of the decay chain to the weighting algorithm.
+A systematic uncertainty related to the kinematic weighting procedure is assigned by using alternative input variables and particles of the decay chain to the weighting algorithm and repeating the measurement.
 An additional systematic uncertainty is assigned by performing the weighting of the target decay to the matched one.
 The systematic uncertainties are summed in quadrature and determined as $0.08 \times 10^{-3}$ for $\ycp^{\pi\pi} - \ycp^{K\pi}$ and $0.02\times 10^{-3}$ for $\ycp^{KK} - \ycp^{K\pi}$.

 The uncertainty on the current world average value of the lifetime of the $\Dz$ meson~\cite{PDG2020} is propagated as a systematic uncertainty and is estimated as $0.03 \times 10^{-3}$ for both measurements.